SenseNet/sncom-resources/_drafts/2017-12-13-first-oauth-implementation.md

 ### sn-client-js

-We've added OAuth provider support for the JWT Authentication service.
-This means that you can implement and add your own OAuth provider - just like we did it in [sn-client-auth-google](https://github.com/SenseNet/sn-client-auth-google)
+We've added OAuth provider support in version 3.0.0.
+This means that you can implement and add your own client side OAuth provider - just like we did it in [sn-client-auth-google](https://github.com/SenseNet/sn-client-auth-google).

 ### sn-client-auth-google 1.0.0

-This package is our first official client-side OAuth provider.
-It requires sensenet ^7.0.0 with an installed SN7 [OAuth provider](https://github.com/SenseNet/sn-oauth-google) and a [Google API Console project](https://developers.google.com/identity/sign-in/web/devconsole-project).
+This is our first official client-side OAuth provider.
+It requires sensenet ^7.0.0 with configured JWT authentication, an installed SN7 [OAuth provider](https://github.com/SenseNet/sn-oauth-google) and a [Google API Console project](https://developers.google.com/identity/sign-in/web/devconsole-project).
 You can use it with or without the official [Google Platform Library](https://developers.google.com/identity/sign-in/web/sign-in) or any third party component that can retrieve an *id_token*.

 We've focused on keeping this library straightforward and easy-to-use, hopefully you can integrate it within a few minutes - after checking an example in the [readme](https://github.com/SenseNet/sn-client-auth-google).